monadicus/snarkops/snops_book/user_guide/clis/SNOPS_CLI.md

 * `-c`, `--cannon <CANNON>` — Desired cannon to fire the transaction
 * `--priority-fee <PRIORITY_FEE>` — The optional priority fee to use
 * `--fee-record <FEE_RECORD>` — The fee record to use if you want to pay the fee privately
+* `--async` — When present, don't wait for transaction execution before returning